Only one in five day traders is profitable. Algorithmic trading improves these odds through better strategy design, testing, and execution.

 - The strategies we use

-The biggest market opportunities for algorithmic traders is to play in the space where institutional traders are capacity constrained and where data is plentiful.
+The biggest market opportunity for algorithmic traders is to play in the space where institutional traders are capacity constrained and where data is plentiful.
 Stay away from competitive areas such as high-frequency trading.

 The best trading strategy ideas come from within, but if you’re looking for inspiration, SSRN and other academic journals are great places to look.
 Algorithmic trading strategies generally fall into one of the following categories: